Finding The Money to Travel

 Always learning, here on the Somme battlefields in France, it beats books and classrooms.
 Freedom has no price.

-How We Raised The Money to Travel Full Time
+How We Raised The Money to Travel Full-Time

-1. Work out how much you actually spend
+1. Work out how much you spend

 Take your salary, take out the tax and any bills such as car repayments, mortgage, utility bills, school fees etc. See how much you actually spend in a month.
-It’s not that much is it?
+It’s not that much, is it?

 We once traveled around India for 3 months on $5/ day each.
 And that included accommodation, transport and beer.
 We’ll never be able to travel that cheap again but it gives you an idea doesn’t it?

-Looking at what you actually spend, it suddenly becomes achievable to save up enough money to travel for a year.
+Looking at what you spend, it suddenly becomes achievable to save up enough money to travel for a year.
 It does for us, anyway.

-Obviously, you need to pay off any loans, if you are in debt you’ve got a problem, sell the car, find a way to pay your mortgage and bills while you are away (rent or sell).
+Obviously, you need to pay off any loans.
+If you are in debt you’ve got a problem, sell the car, find a way to pay your mortgage and bills while you are away (rent or sell).

 If you are a renter it’s easy, move out.
 Then you just need to start saving.